Inventory? Security deposits? Raising a claim? Sounds confusing, we know.

 Outcome 2 - You agree with the claim

 Okay so you love throwing a party!
 When you leave the property, you notice there is a red wine stain on the carpet...don’t worry, we won’t judge you.
-The best thing to do is to clean this before leaving the flat so you can avoid any charges made by your landlord.
+The best thing to do is to clean this before leaving the flat so you can avoid any charges raised by your landlord.

 But let’s say the stain is still there at the end of your tenancy.
 Your landlord or agent then undertakes a checkout and submits a claim for this - you agree and pay the amount on the Reposit dashboard.
 Simple!